Modern Vintage Bathroom Inspiration

 This modern vintage bathroom combines sleek style with personal touches.
 Against one wall are floating shelves, filled with framed artwork.
 A dark wood vanity had a white porcelain sink, with brushed chrome fixtures.
 A vintage white framed mirror hangs on the gray painted wall over the vanity.

-This bathroom from them is so simple but yet beautiful.
+This bathroom from Studio McGee is so simple yet beautiful.
 The white wainscoting creates the perfect neutral backdrop without looking sterile.
 I love the large simplistic mirror and the dark grouted hexagon tiles.

 What I took from this bathroom was I do like the simple black-and-white look.
 A bold mirror is a plus especially paired with dark grout.
 Also, I LOVE the sink but it’s just not practical for our purposes.